BackgroundInterview Date:February 2019

-How happy were you with the nightlife options at Bard?
+How happy are you with the nightlife options at Bard?
 Is there anything you would change if you could?

 How did you meet your closest friends?

-How would you describe the overall social scene?
+How would you describe the overall social scene at Bard?

 To what extent do you feel people of different races and sexual orientations mix socially?

-How would you describe the South Asian community on campus?
+How would you describe the Black community on campus?
 How strong is it?